Euclid Quick Data Release (Q1). A probabilistic classification of quenched galaxies

 \subsection{Euclid}

 The sample of \Euclid galaxies is selected from the three Euclid Deep Fields (EDFs) that form part of Q1 \citet{Q1-TP001}.
 This work uses image data from the \Euclid NISP instrument \citep[\YE, \JE, and \HE; see][]{EuclidSkyNISP} as well as external data from ground-based surveys.
 EDF-N $ugriz$ optical imaging data is provided by the Ultraviolet Near Infrared Optical Northern Survey (UNIONS; Gwyn et al. in prep.).
-The data set comprises observations performed with the Canada-France-Hawaii Telescope (CFHT) in the $u$ and $r$ bands, $i$-band data are provided by the Panchromatic Survey Telescope and Rapid Response system \citep[Pan-STARRS;][]{Chambers+16}, whereas $g$- and $z$-band imaging is acquired by two programmes using Subaru Hyper Suprime-Cam \citep[HSC;][]{Miyazaki+18}: Wide Imaging with Subaru Hyper Suprime-Cam Euclid Sky (WISHES) and Waterloo-Hawaii-IfA $g$-band Survey (WHIGS), respectively.
+The dataset comprises observations performed with the Canada-France-Hawaii Telescope (CFHT) in the $u$ and $r$ bands, $i$-band data are provided by the Panchromatic Survey Telescope and Rapid Response system \citep[Pan-STARRS;][]{Chambers+16}, whereas $g$- and $z$-band imaging is acquired by two programmes using Subaru Hyper Suprime-Cam \citep[HSC;][]{Miyazaki+18}: Wide Imaging with Subaru Hyper Suprime-Cam Euclid Sky (WISHES) and Waterloo-Hawaii-IfA $g$-band Survey (WHIGS), respectively.
 In the southern hemisphere, imaging data in the $griz$ bands are provided by the Dark Energy Survey \citep{Abbott+18, Abbott+21}, as well as additional observations performed with the DECam instrument at the Blanco Telescope.
 For additional details on the survey design of \Euclid, see \citet{EuclidSkyOverview}.